AymericChaverot/AbstractVM/README.md

 [Subject](./B-SYN-400_abstractVM.pdf)

-*This project was done in the span of 4 full days of work as part of EPITECH's 2nd year synthesis pool*
+*This project was done in 4 days of work as part of EPITECH's 2nd year synthesis pool*